-Course Offering: Spring Credits: 3 Prerequisites: None Corequisites: None
+Credits: 3 Course Offering: Spring Prerequisites: EN110 "C" or better Corequisites: None

 This course prepares students to communicate effectively for business, industry, and professions.
 Students will engage in the writing process and develop examples of technical communication as well as deliver professional, oral presentations.